Cumbia villera: History

 The group's records began to receive heavy airplay, and soon the poor, the marginalized, and the unemployed identified with the new musical genre, and cumbia villera spread to other large urban settlements, eventually rising to popularity across Argentina.
 By 2000, dozens of cumbia villera bands were playing and recording, one of which was another Lescano project, Damas Gratis, which he formed after a motorbike accident that cost him his place in Amar Azul.

 Other bands also went beyond the original foundations of Flor de Piedra and started to explore new sounds and themes, borrowing elements from rock (Los Gedes) or classical (Mala Fama), and writing lyrics that were either more socially conscious (Guachín) or radically aggressive (Pibes Chorros).
 The crisis that exploded in 2001 in Argentina strongly boosted cumbia villera's popularity and solidified it as an Argentinian icon.

-It was at this point that some of the best albums in the history of cumbia villera were released, including 100% Villero by Yerba Brava (2001) and Sólo Le Pido A Dios by Pibes Chorros (2002).
+It was at this point that some of the most popular albums in the history of cumbia villera were released, including Ritmo sustancia by Mala Fama (2000), 100% Villero by Yerba Brava (2001), and Sólo Le Pido A Dios by Pibes Chorros (2002).
 The genre and its repercussions were widely discussed in the mainstream media, with debates in major newspapers, magazines, TV shows, and radio shows, and the phenomenon even reached television, with Tumberos (2002), and film, with El bonaerense (2002) and El polaquito (2003).

 Cumbia villera bands began touring neighbouring countries, North America, and Europe, spreading the genre beyond its original boundaries.
 This "Argentine invasion" influenced artists in other countries, including Uruguay (La Clave), Paraguay (Los Rebeldes), Bolivia (Diego Soria), Chile (Buena Huacho), and Mexico (Cumbia Zero), which contributed musically to the genre by incorporating different regional styles and influences as well as local vocabulary and slang.